Wyatt-Ritchie/Minesweeper/README.md

 <h2 align='center'>The Technical stuff</h1>
 <h3>Data Structures</h3>
 <p>I organized the tiles into an adjacency list.
 Each tile is adjacent to all immediate surrounding tiles vertically, horizontally and diagonally.
 The only tiles which do not have any adjacent tiles are the ones which contain mines.
 Using this data structure is a means of representing the grid as a graph, where the tiles are the nodes, or vertices.
 There is some directionality in this graph, namely tiles that do not contain mines have a traversable edge to mine tiles, but not the other way around.
 This is done for the purpose of counting the number of mines that are adjacent to a tile so we can print the correct number on the tile when it is clicked.</p>
-<h3>Algirithms</h3>
+<h3>Algorithms</h3>
-<p>The main algirithm that is implemented in this project was stated at the top of this README, and it is Breadth First Search.
+<p>The main algorithm that is implemented in this project was stated at the top of this README, and it is Breadth First Search.
 During traversal we check to see if any particular node has any adjacent mines.
 If the tile we are inspecting does, then we do not continue following that route.
 This provides the expected behaviour that we see in classic minesweeper. </p>